What's on tap: Keeping drinking water clean and sediment free

 CHOOSING A FILTER

-While there are a variety of sediment filters on the market, these three systems are highly rated and are top performers:
+While there are a variety of sediment filters on the market, these are a few highly rated performers:

 - DGD-7525-20 Pentek Whole House Replacement Sediment Filter Cartridge